Reflection from Inclined, Relativistic Light Sails: Relativistic Reflection

 How does light reflect from a mirror?
 Simple: $\theta_i=\theta_r$.
 But how does light reflect from a mirror that is \textit{moving} at a constant velocity $v$?
-This is the well-known moving mirror problem, and it was originally solved by Einstein in his famous 1905 paper on Special Relativity \cite{15}.
+This is the well-known moving mirror problem, and it was originally solved by Einstein in his famous 1905 paper on Special Relativity \citep{15}.
 However, what if the mirror is \textit{inclined} at an angle $\theta$?
-This problem was recently solved by Gjurchinovski, starting from classical assumptions\cite{9}.
+This problem was recently solved by Gjurchinovski, starting from classical assumptions \citep{9}.
 In this paper, we introduce a new formula for relativistic reflection from an inclined mirror, derived from fully relativistic assumptions.
-Our formula is shown to reduce to three well-known relations: In the limit that the mirror is vertical ($\theta=90^{\circ}$), our equation reduces to Einstein's formula \cite{15}.
-In the limit that the mirror is stationary ($v=0$), our equation reduces to Euclid's formula \cite{maxOptics}.
-Lastly, our equation is in full agreement with Gjurchinovski's formula for inclined mirrors for $0^{\circ}\leq \theta \leq 90^{\circ}$\cite{2}.
-A corollary of our result, that a moving clock remains a clock, is subsequently proven in two ways: heuristically, via the postulates of special relativity and rigorously, via the relation derived in this paper.
-Finally, a neural network is trained to predict the long-term path of a beam of light in a cavity.
-These numerical results are presented, with the network achieving $53\%$ accuracy in determining the correct long-term optical path, significantly better than random chance ($\sim 33\%$).
-The calculations presented in this paper are suitable for a graduate course on Optics.
+Our formula is shown to reduce to three well-known relations: In the limit that the mirror is vertical ($\theta=90^{\circ}$), our equation reduces to Einstein's formula \citep{15}.
+In the limit that the mirror is stationary ($v=0$), our equation reduces to Euclid's formula \citep{maxOptics}.
+Lastly, our equation is in full agreement with Gjurchinovski's formula for inclined mirrors for $0^{\circ}\leq \theta \leq 90^{\circ}$\citep{2}.

-The paper is organized as follows.
-Section (\ref{Analysis}) focuses on the theoretical analysis of periodic optical paths.
-In particular, (\ref{HeuristicArgument}) gives a heuristic argument for the invariance of a periodic optical path between reference frames. (\ref{BariFormula}) presents a new formula for relativistic reflection from inclined mirrors. (\ref{RigorousArgument}) uses this formula to rigorously argue for the invariance of periodicity.
-Section (\ref{NumericalAnalysis}) focuses on the numerical analysis of periodic paths. (\ref{Algorithm}) discusses the architecture of the neural network. (\ref{NumericalResults}) presents the results of the neural network.
-Section (\ref{Discussion}) discusses the implications of our results in the context of the extensive existing literature. (\ref{MovingMirrorsDisc}) summarizes previous work on the moving mirrors problem.
-Finally, (\ref{PeriodicPathSignificance}) discusses the physical significance of a periodic optical path.